Timothy C. Hain, MD. Page last modified: March 2, 2014

 Regarding the hearing symptoms, oddly enough, tinnitus and low frequency hearing loss also is found in persons with low CSF pressure.
 One would think that either there is some mistake in attributing hearing symptoms to these conditions, as tinnitus is a common human symptom, or a shared mechanism (such as Migraine), that accounts for some of the symptoms.

 Sometimes there is a worry that the shunt is malfunctioning, and a shunt study is done.
 This involves injection of dye into the shunt tubing, and taking an X-ray to see where it went.
+There is a line of dye on the left side (right body side) of the image above.

 The treatment of hydrocephalus is largely through insertion of drains -- called "shunts".
 In essence, one drills a hole in the skull, inserts a tube into the ventricles, inserts another tube under the skin ending up most commonly in the belly, and has a valve/port at the top in the skull.
 (Pudenz, 1981)